oraclekid12/rulebook2024/content.md

 prey.
 You can never bleed yourself.
 - **Default stealth:** 0 stealth.
-- **Effect:** If the action succeeds, the target Methuselah burns an amount of pool equal to the bleed amount.
-By default, all vampires have a bleed amount of 1.
-If the action succeeds and the bleed amount is 1 or more, then the bleed is successful and the controller of the acting minion gets the Edge, taking it from the Methuselah who has it, if any.
+- **Effect:** If the action succeeds, the target Methuselah burns an amount of pool equal to the total bleed amount.
+If the bleed amount is 1 or more, then the bleed is successful and the acting Methuselah gets the Edge, (taking it from the Methuselah who has it).

  ![](bin/media/image31.png)